google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 status](https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md)
 first to know which parts of the Web Bluetooth API are currently being implemented.

-As it is still not complete yet, here's a sneak peek of what to expect in the coming months:
+Though it's still incomplete, here's a sneak peek of what to expect in the coming months:

 - [Scanning for nearby BLE advertisements](https://github.com/WebBluetoothCG/web-bluetooth/pull/239)